Tunnel Ram

 Steven Butcher was the film’s Picture Car Coordinator, which sounds like a dream job for any lover of 1960s American cars.
 Butcher has stated that some 2000 vintage cars were sourced for the film, from those driven by the actors, to the cars parked in restaurant car parks, movie set back lots and being driven on LA’s iconic boulevards.
 The average film uses between 300-500 cars, highlighting just how much location shooting Tarantino’s script demanded.

-Filming of Once Upon a Time in Hollywood on the street - 1966 Dodge Charger in the foreground
+Filming of Once Upon a Time in Hollywood on the street - red 1966 Dodge Charger

 Let’s take a look at the details of the main cars featured in Once Upon a Time In Hollywood.